-$^{^{45}}$ In his Death of the Past, Plumb notes the irony of critical history destroying the "synthesizing and comprehensive statement of human destiny" offered first by Christianity, then by "the concept of progress, the manifest destinies of competitive nationalism, social Darwinism, or dialectical materialism." p136 commemoration, but often do not accept the legitimacy of these identifications.
-Benedict Anderson's important work underlines how cultural symbols and rituals that represent national identity carry a great weight of emotional legitimacy for citizens.
-For Anderson, the imagined nature of the national community does not indicate its falsity so much as its constructed-ness; it is an imagined collectivity whose bonds are created and reinforced by every generation.
-If historians seek to bust these myths in public, they are unlikely to make a connection with those who find them meaningful.
-Moreover, Anderson chastises those who only see sinister delusion in the operation of the national imagination: "In an age when it is so common for progressive, cosmopolitan intellectuals (particularly in Europe?) to insist on the near pathological character of nationalism, its roots in fear and hatred of the other and its affinities with racism, it is useful to remind ourselves that nations inspire love, and often profoundly self-sacrificing love."
-Much academic history seeks to counter, challenge and demystify, rather than understand and explain, that love.
+48 In his Death of the Past, Plumb notes the irony of critical history destroying the "synthesizing and comprehensive statement of human destiny" offered first by Christianity, then by "the concept of progress, the manifest destinies of competitive nationalism, social Darwinism, or dialectical materialism." p136 legitimacy for citizens.
+For Anderson, the imagined nature of the national community does not indicate its falsity so much as its constructed-ness; it is an imagined community whose bonds are created and reinforced by every generation.
+As historians seek to bust these myths in public, as Jill Lepore and others do, they are unlikely to make a connection with those who find them meaningful.
+Moreover, Anderson chastises those who only see sinister delusion in the operation of the national imagination: "In an age when it is so common for progressive, cosmopolitan intellectuals (particularly in Europe?) to insist on the near pathological character of nationalism, its roots in fear and hatred of the other and its affinities with racism, it is useful to remind ourselves that nations inspire love, and often profoundly self-sacrificing love."50 In their critical analyses, academic historians seeks to counter, challenge and demystify, rather than understand and explain, that love.